emgthomas/reproducible-workflow-template/SETUP.md

     Your branch is ahead of ‘origin/master’ by x commits

-Don't worry; this just means that you need to resolve some conflicts between what is on Gitlab and changes you have made locally.
-Contact Emma or Matt for help.
+Don't worry; this just means that you need to resolve some conflicts between what is on GitHub and changes you have made locally.